logicly-au/pmhc-mds-spec/doc/upgrading-from-previous-versions.rst

 * The following changes have been made to support Universal Aftercare:

-  - In order to support Universal Aftercare a `9: Universal Aftercare`` response has been added to the :ref:`dfn-program_type` field on both the Intake and Episode tables.
+  - In order to support Universal Aftercare a `9: Universal Aftercare` response has been added to the :ref:`dfn-program_type` field on both the Intake and Episode tables.
   - Seven entirely new tables have been added.
-These tables only need to be submitted where Episodes using the new '9: Universal Aftercare' Program Type are included.
+These tables only need to be submitted where Episodes using the new `9: Universal Aftercare` Program Type are included.

     * :ref:`ua-episode-data-elements`
     * :ref:`ua-recommendation-out-data-elements`